VANISAIDEEPIKA/5H2DEEPIKA/README.md

 # DAY4
 ----
 # Regression Analysis
- Regression Analysis is a statistical method used to model the relationship between a dependent variable (Y) and one or more independent variablex(X)
+ Regression Analysis is a statistical method used to model the relationship between a dependent variable (Y) and one or more independent variable(X)